 Planting began in March 1993 in what was by then a virtually barren site of bare soil and muddy puddles.
-Apart from four trees, two shrubs and a laurel hedge, everything has been planted within the last 18 years.
+Apart from four trees, two shrubs and a laurel hedge, everything has been planted within the last 29 years.
 The growth has been remarkable, and the garden is now beginning to look more mature.

-When you reach the GOTHIC ARCH in the brick wall on your left, go through, leaving the neat and tidy flower garden for the more informal KITCHEN GARDEN with ‘Cutting Beds’ (flowers for the house) into a pergola planted with mixture of Rose and Clematis and on the right-hand side a SWEET PEA WALK.
-The wall this side has two Cornelia’s one is Galcua the other is Verigata plus other interesting plants including TRIFOLIUM OCHROLEUCUM on the left as you enter by the gate there is SUB-TROPICAL BED.
+When you reach the GOTHIC ARCH in the brick wall on your left, go through, leaving the neat and tidy flower garden for the more informal KITCHEN GARDEN with ‘Cutting Beds’ (flowers for the house) into a pergola built by George and modelled on a Frank Lloyd Wright theme planted with mixture of Rose and Clematis, and on the right-hand side a SWEET PEA WALK.
+The wall this side has two Cornelia’s, Galcua and Verigata, plus other interesting plants including TRIFOLIUM OCHROLEUCUM.
+On the left as you enter by the gate there is SUB-TROPICAL.
 This is planted with a mixture of sub-tropical and tender shrubs including CANNAS and an OLIVE.
-Past this a grassy walk takes you past the now restored great ruined buttresses of a very old wall recently rebuilt after many years as a ruin, which is said to have once been part of the GLASTONBURY ABBEY FRUIT GARDEN.
-However, this has now proved to be an excellent backdrop to DALIHA bed, and has a new low retaining wall built by Paul in the winter of 18/19 past this repaired wall further down is another, which has now given us a new boarder to play with.
-This is known as Laura’s boarder as Laura was mainly responsible for planting it up.
+A grassy walk takes you past the now restored great ruined buttresses of a very old wall recently rebuilt after many years as a ruin, which is said to have once been part of the GLASTONBURY ABBEY FRUIT GARDEN.
+However, this has now proved to be an excellent backdrop to DALIHA bed and has a new low retaining wall built by Paul in the winter of 18/19.
+Past this repaired wall further down is another, which has now given us a new boarder to play with.
+This is known as Laura’s border as Laura was mainly responsible for planting it up.
 You come to an old Norman stone, part of the Abbey spoils found in so many Glastonbury gardens, which now supports a chalice-shaped vase in honour of CHALICE HILL which rises beyond.
 This stone may once have held a cross in the Abbey.

-If you look now to the Coombe you will see two pillars, this is not an actual gateway to the Coombe but a suggested one; they sit at the end of a long pathway which we call the Cider Walk as it was cut in an old Cider Orchard.
+If you look now to the Coombe you will see two pillars.
+This is not an actual gateway to the Coombe but a suggested one; they sit at the end of a long pathway which we call the Cider Walk as it was cut in an old Cider Orchard.

 The ORCHARD here has been embellished with varieties of apple trees, a Morello cherry and a plum.
 The far boundary is planted with evergreens to hide houses beyond, and in front of this are dotted several varieties of VIBURNUM TINUS and varieties of eucalyptus to make a soft screen of dark green and grey foliage.
 The aim is to give this orchard a flowery, romantic character.
-Drifts of daffodils are planted beneath the trees for the spring and rambling roses, KIFSGATE and RAMBLING RECTOR climb through some of the apples and over the archway.
+Drifts of daffodils are planted beneath the trees for the spring and rambling roses, KIFSGATE and RAMBLING RECTOR, climb through some of the apples and over the archway.

 The wide grass avenue to your right is the CIDER WALK with cider apples all up the left-hand side, and species Hydrangeas on your right.
 At the top of the Cider Walk, a sharp turn to the left brings you into THE JUNGLE.
 Here the planting includes BANANA trees and a fan palm, ECHIUMS and other sub tropical plants.
-This was an area heavily shaded by Leylandi but now opened up to increase the Jungle area, the small path leads you through a Banana grove of MUSA BASJOO a Japanese semi hardy banana.
+This was an area heavily shaded by Leylandi but now opened up to increase the Jungle area.
+The small path leads you through a Banana grove of MUSA BASJOO, a Japanese semi hardy banana.

 The pathway continues round to the right to a bed of mixed HELLEBORES.

 Walk on up and you now find yourself in the ‘GRASS GARDEN’.
 This area was planted in the spring of 1996 and is now maturing to have quite a different texture from the rest of the gardens.
 On the left is a wide area planted with unusual shrubs including HOHERIA ANGUSTIFOLIA, HOHERIA SEXTYLOSA, VIBURNUM ODORATISSIMUM OMNIENSIS, and the rare PLAGIATHUS BETULINUS from the ‘Lost Gardens of Heligan’.
-The overall ‘texture’ of this garden is from the collection of grasses; some will grow to 8 feet high, to sway and rustle in the breeze over a shimmering under planting of the silvery blue of ELYMUS, the BLUE LYME GRASS.
-(Reputed to be Miss Jekyll’s favourite grass.)
+The overall ‘texture’ of this garden is from the collection of grasses; some will grow to 8 feet high, to sway and rustle in the breeze over a shimmering under planting of the silvery blue of ELYMUS, the BLUE LYME GRASS (reputed to be Miss Jekyll’s favourite grass.)

 Re-enter the Flower Garden through the GREEN DOOR up to your left to find the square FISHPOOL with its fountain.
-The bed on your left-hand side is a mixed herbaceous group of plants mainly white and cream, on the right-hand side is a ROCK GARDEN planted with foliage plants to complement the textures and colours of the rocks, rather than for the flower colours.
-Now you may step back a small way turn to your left, with the SILVER bed on your left, and through the RUINED ARCH.
-(Built 1993) One side of this Arch sports a deliciously scented WATTAKAKA. turn left, up the wide steps, past a pair of old French Vases onto the CROQUET LAWN facing the house.
+The bed on your left-hand side is a mixed herbaceous group of plants mainly white and cream.
+On the right-hand side is a ROCK GARDEN planted with foliage plants to complement the textures and colours of the rocks rather than for the flower colours.
+Now you may step back a small way and turn to your left, with the SILVER bed on your left, and through the RUINED ARCH.
+(Built 1993) One side of this Arch sports a deliciously scented WATTAKAKA.
+Turn left, up the wide steps, past a pair of old French Vases onto the CROQUET LAWN facing the house.
 Looking from here, the bed across to your left, alongside the white pergola, 'features' bronze foliage and white flowers.
 The bed under the Beech Tree 'features' silvers, pinks, reds and mauves.
 The central raised square bed displays the whole palette of colours used in this part of the garden – white, pink, pale yellow and mauve and over to the right, below the High Terrace, the bed 'features' mainly yellow and apricot with slashes.
 But most of these beds also contain a little ‘catalyst’ colour of pink and blue to heighten the effect of dominating colour.
 The retaining wall across the end of the Croquet Lawn is built with pockets that back into an infill of good quality soil, so that it can support some shrubs and other plants.